Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

+Therefore, if we sufficiently limit $r =\dim (H)$, then this also limits $\dim\big(\mathrm{Span}\big(\mathbb{O}\big)\big) = \dim(V)$.
+Moreover, even though $\dim\big(\mathrm{Span}\big(\mathbb{O}\big)\big) + 1$ can provide a tighter bound, it can still be advantageous to study the bound $r^2 + 1$ because it might have interpretational advantages.
+Specifically, it might be easier to construct cases of ansatze where the latter bound allows us to identify a controlable hyperparameter that controls the VC dimension (as we discuss in more detail in Section~\ref{subsec:srm_practice}).

-In particular, the quantity $r$ defined in the above proposition, depends on both the structure of the ansatz $W$ as well as the post-processing function $\lambda$ (defining the observable measured after the parameterized quantum circuit).
-Recall from Section~\ref{sec:srm_for_qlc} that it is crucial to be able to tune the complexity (i.e., VC dimension) of the model in order to implement structural risk minimization.
-One way to potentially achieve this is by varying the rank of the final measurement.
-However, for several ansatzes in literature, having either a low-rank or a high-rank final measurement will not make a difference in terms of the VC dimension upper bound in the above proposition.
-To see this, consider an ansatz consisting of a single layer of parameterized $X$-rotations on all qubits where each rotation is given a separate parameter.
-Already for this simple ansatz it can be seen that even the first columns $\{\bigotimes_{i=1}^n X_i(\theta_i)\ket{0} \mid \theta \in [0, 2\pi)^n\}$ span the entire $n$-qubit Hilbert space.
-In particular, the above proposition gives the same VC dimension upper bound for the cases where the final measurement is of rank 1, and where it is of full rank (i.e., we have no guarantee that limiting the rank controls the VC dimension).
-This motivates us therefore to design ansatzes for which subsets of columns do not span the entire Hilbert space when varying the variational parameter $\theta$.
-In Section 3.3 we discuss examples of such ansatzes and explain how they allow for structural risk minimization by limiting the rank of the final measurement.
+Note that the quantity $r$ defined in the above proposition, depends on both the structure of the ansatz $W$ as well as the post-processing function $\lambda$.
+One way to potentially limit $r$ is by varying the rank of the final measurement (i.e., the value $L$ defined above).
+However, for several ansatzes in literature, having either a low-rank or a high-rank final measurement will not make a difference in terms of the VC dimension bound $r^2 + 1$\footnote{The relationship between the quantity $r$ and the ranks of the observable can be made explicit by considering the overlaps between the images of the observables.
+A more detailed explanation of this can be found in Appendix~\ref{appendix:rvsr}.}.
+To see this, consider an ansatz consisting of a single layer of parameterized $X$-rotations on all qubits, where each rotation is given a separate parameter.
+Already for this simple ansatz even the first columns $\{\bigotimes_{i=1}^n X_i(\theta_i)\ket{0} \mid \theta \in [0, 2\pi)^n\}$ span the entire $n$-qubit Hilbert space.
+In particular, the above proposition gives the same VC dimension upper bound for the cases where the final measurement is of rank $L=1$, and where it is of full rank $L = 2^n$ (i.e., we have no guarantee that limiting $L$ limits the VC dimension).
+This motivates us to design ansatzes for which subsets of columns do not span the entire Hilbert space when varying the variational parameter $\theta$.
+On the other hand, to exploit the bound $\dim\big(\mathrm{Span}\big(\mathbb{O}\big)\big) + 1$ one needs to consider the span of the projectors onto the first $L$ columns in the vector space of Hermitian operators.
+This quantity can be slightly less intuitive than the span of the first $L$ columns in the $n$-qubit Hilbert space, and in Section~\ref{subsec:srm_practice} we show that this latter quantity can already be used to affirm the effectiveness of certain regularization techniques.
+Specifically, in Section~\ref{subsec:srm_practice} we discuss examples of ansatzes for which subsets of columns do not span the entire Hilbert space when varying the variational parameter, and we explain how they allow for structural risk minimization by limiting the rank of the final measurement.

 Next, we show that the fat-shattering dimension of a family of quantum linear classifiers is related to the Frobenius norm of the observables that it uses.
 In particular, we show that we can control the fat-shattering dimension of a family of quantum linear classifiers by limiting the Frobenius norm of its observables.
 We defer the proof to Appendix~\ref{appendix:fs}, where we also discuss the implications of this result in the probably approximately correct (PAC) learning framework.